-I have a friend who is an exceptional drummer.
-She told me a story once of being in a drumming competition and advancing until it was just her and one other drummer remaining.
-During the break before the final round, she went to a cafe to get a cup of coffee and try to figure out what she could do to wow the judges that she hadn’t already done.
+I have a friend who is an exceptional drummer, and she told me a story once of being in a drumming competition and advancing until it was just her and one other drummer remaining.
+During the break before the final round, she went to a cafe to get a cup of coffee and to try to figure out what she could do to wow the judges that she hadn’t already done.

 As she reached for a packet of sugar she thought, “That’s it!!”